MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 Given templates and prebuilt functions share the same invocation signature, a template name cannot be the same as a prebuilt function name.

-There may be cases where you must have the template name be the same as a prebuilt function name.
-Use `lg.xxx`, as seen in the example below, to refer to the LG template and avoid possible collisions with prebuilt functions.
+ A template name should not match a pre-built function name.
+The prebuilt function takes precedence.
+To avoid such conflicts, you can prepend `lg.` when referencing your template name.
+For example:

 ```markdown
 > Custom length function with one parameter.